mscws/cws-caseworker-parent-portal/README.md

 We followed applicable plays from the U.S. Digital Services Playbook.
 [Details here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Adherence-to-U.S.-Digital-Services-Playbook).

 ## Prototype Development
-### Architecture
-Our architecture is based on HTML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.
+For the development of the Mississippi Vendor Challenge, the Unisys team leveraged the Agile development process to facilitate collaboration amongst the team and to incorporate end user feedback on a frequent basis.
+We created our prototype to work on multiple devices (e.g. desktops, tablets, smart phones) using a responsive design.
+Our [architecture](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Application-Architecture)  is based on HTML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.
+We leveraged modern open source technologies everywhere; please see below for additional detail.

 ### Modern Open Source Technologies
 The Unisys team chose the following technologies for our Architecture for the Mississippi Vendor Challenge.
 We selected these tools for three reasons: